 top of page

-Considered Morocco’s capital of Amazigh culture, Agadir is one of the only cities in the country where Tamazight is spoken by more than half the locals.
+Aside from its coastal charm, Agadir is considered Morocco’s capital of Amazigh culture and is one of the only cities in the country where Tamazight is spoken by more than half the locals.
 Throughout the year, Amazigh cultural and music festivals take place, with the biggest being the New Year celebrations on January 13.

-Amongst tourists, Agadir is better known as a destination for lazy days by the beach, interspersed with shopping trips to the souk and trips along the spectacular coastline.
+Amongst tourists, Agadir is better known as a destination for lazy days by the beach, interspersed with shopping trips to the souk and excursions along the spectacular coastline to check the surf breaks of Taghazout.

-In this Ultimate Travel Guide to Agadir, discover everything you need to know to experience this coastal city to the fullest, from the best things to do and incredible stays to my top tour recommendations
+In this Essential Travel Guide to Agadir, discover everything you need to know to experience this coastal city to the fullest, from the best things to do in Agadir and incredible stays to my top tour recommendations

-If you're just looking for accommodation, here's a list of the Best Hotels in Agadir For Every Budget.
+If you're just looking for accommodation, here are some of the best hotels in Agadir for every budget.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!